miso-lims/miso-lims/docs/user_manual/type_data.md

+## Workset Categories

+By default, the Worksets list page has the following tabs.

+* Mine: includes all worksets created by the current user
+* All: includes all worksets

+If workset categories have been created, a tab will be added for each of them.
+An additional "Uncategorized" tab will be added and include any worksets without a category set.
+One example of useful groupings is to create a category for each team in your lab.

+MISO administrators can add, edit, and delete workset categories using the standard interface.
+A workset category can only be deleted if if has not been used by any existing worksets.

+## Workset Stages

+A workset may be used to follow a set of items through multiple stages of processing.
+For example, you might add samples to a workset upon receipt.
+You may need to perform QC on the samples, then create libraries, perform sequencing, and finally move the remaining items into long-term storage, or return them to a collaborator.
+You can use workset stages to represent where the items are in such a process.
+Following this example, you might have the following stages.

+* Sample QC
+* Library Prep
+* Sequencing
+* Distribution

+MISO administrators can add, edit, and delete workset stages using the standard interface.
+A workset stage can only be deleted if if has not been used by any existing worksets.

 ## Instrument Models

 Instrument models describe the instrument types that can be registered in MISO.
 These can be broken into three